 - lack of information

-- inadequate and lack of women-centered services
+- lack of women-centred services

 - cultural factors